 The Samsung Q60A is decent for gaming.
 It has exceptionally low input lag, so gaming feels responsive, but it has a 60Hz refresh rate, and its response time is a bit slow, making fast motion appear blurry.
 Also, it doesn't support any variable refresh rate technology to reduce screen tearing.
 On the bright side, its excellent contrast ratio makes it well-suited for gaming in the dark.

 The Samsung Q60A is okay for watching movies in HDR.
 It has an excellent contrast ratio and a great color gamut, but it lacks local dimming and doesn't get bright enough to make highlights stand out.
-On the upside, it can remove judder from 24p sources and native apps, and it doesn't stutter much in lower frame rate content like movies.
+On the upside, it removes judder from 24p sources and native apps, and it doesn't stutter much in lower frame rate content like movies.

 The Samsung Q60A is decent for gaming in HDR.
-It has low input lag, but the refresh rate is limited to 60Hz and the response time is only okay, so fast-moving scenes look a bit blurry.
+It has low input lag, but the refresh rate is limited to 60Hz, and the response time is only okay, so fast-moving scenes look a bit blurry.
 Additionally, it doesn't support VRR to reduce screen tearing.
-It has a high contrast ratio and great color gamut, but it doesn't have local dimming and only gets bright enough to bright out some highlights.
+It has a high contrast ratio and great color gamut, but it doesn't have local dimming and only gets bright enough to bring out some highlights.

 The Samsung Q60A is good for use as a PC monitor.
 It has low input lag to provide a responsive desktop experience.
 It supports most common resolutions, except for 1440p, and it displays chroma 4:4:4 properly, which helps with text clarity.
 Visibility in bright rooms is good thanks to its decent reflection handling and great peak brightness, but the viewing angles are pretty narrow, so the image looks washed out at the sides if you sit up close.